cmpsr/cmpsr-launch-app/README.md

 ### Next.js & Contentful 🚀

 The Next.js-Contentful application is a central part of this template, offering dynamic, content-rich web experiences.
 For setup and usage details, see the [Next.js-Contentful README](./apps/nextjs-contentful/README.md).

+### Vite-app 🚀

+The vite-app is the recommended way to create single page applications.
+For setup and usage details, see the [Vite-app README](./apps/vite-app/README.md).

 ### Storybook 📚